MartinADA1/Uno-Project/README.md

 How to run the game:
 1. Clone the repository with this link:
 2. Have python installed on your system
-3. Open terminal and get to the `/UNO Project` folder
+3. Open terminal and get to the `/UNO-Project` folder
 4. Type in `python uno_game.py` and press enter
 5. The game should now be running!